 With more than 1 million U.S. homes in some phase of foreclosure, great deals abound — if you know how to separate the wheat from the chaff.

-Bank-owned properties, or homes that lenders have seized through foreclosure and have put up for sale, sold for even less.
-Such homes, also known as "real-estate-owned" properties (REOs), went for $145,211 on average during the second quarter — 40% below the average for all home sales.
+Bank-owned properties, or homes that lenders have seized through foreclosure and have put up for sale, often sell for even less.

 "Foreclosures might not be for every buyer, but we believe they represent a great opportunity for many buyers," Blomquist says.
 Still, he recommends that would-be buyers tread carefully.
 Foreclosed homes typically are sold "as is," even though many fell into disrepair as their former owners struggled with money troubles.
 Some former homeowners also damage their homes on their way out the door.
 Other properties sit vacant for months or years, attracting vandals or falling further into decay.